Democratic Lobbyist Tony Podesta Steps Down Amid Mueller Probe

 Molly Levinson, a spokeswoman for the Podesta Group, said the firm’s work was “in support of Ukraine’s admission into the [European Union],” and the Brussels nonprofit had certified that “it was neither funded by nor directed by a government or political party.”
 She added: “The Podesta Group has fully cooperated with the Special Counsel’s office and taken every possible step to provide documentation that confirms compliance with the law.”

 Tony Podesta announced his departure at a staff meeting on Monday.
-According to the Washington Post he said, “It is impossible to run a public affairs firm while you are under attack by Fox News and the right wing media.”
+According to the Washington Post, he said, “It is impossible to run a public affairs firm while you are under attack by Fox News and the right wing media.”
 Another source told Politico he said he “doesn’t intend to go quietly,” but he “needs to fight this as an individual, but doesn’t want the firm to fight it.”

 The Podesta brothers founded the firm in 1988, and John left in 1993.
 In the past three decades it’s become one of the most profitable lobbying shops in D.C.
 While John spent most of his career in government, Tony gained influence as a bundler, hosting lavish fundraisers at his home in Kalorama and donating nearly $1.2 million to Democratic candidates over the years.